Colombia’s largest rebel group FARC have announced a unilateral ceasefire on the first day of peace negotiations with the government.

 “This policy decision of the FARC is a contribution made to strengthen the climate of understanding necessary so that the parties that are starting the dialogue achieve the purpose desired by all Colombians,” the rebel leader said.

-The FARC has called for a bilateral ceasefire on several occasions but were confronted with negative responses from the Colombian government which have feared that the rebels will use a military ceasefire to the FARC’s military advantage.
+The FARC has called for a bilateral ceasefire on several occasions but were confronted with negative responses from the Colombian government which fears that the rebels will use a military ceasefire to their military advantage.